One-body correlations and momentum distributions of trapped one-dimensional Bose gases at finite temperature: Introduction

 Asymptotic results are also available for the {\it short-distance} behavior of $g_1(x,y)$.
 In particular, for the ground state of the 1D Bose gas with $\delta$-interaction, also known as the Lieb-Liniger model~\cite{lieb1963exact} (see Sec.~\ref{sec:LLreview} for details)~\cite{gangardt2004universal, olshanii2003short, Olshanii_2017}:

 where the dimensionless coefficients $C_q$ can be expressed in terms of local thermodynamic quantities in the gas.

 In Figs.~\ref{fig:g1_momdist_reg}(a)--\ref{fig:g1_momdist_reg}(d), we compare asymptotic results for the ground state of the repulsive Lieb-Liniger model to numerical form-factor resummation results at finite interaction and exact Bose-Fermi mapping result at infinite repulsion for $N=100$ bosons in a ring with unit density~\cite{caux2007one}.
 Due to the finite length $L$ of the ring, to plot the long-distance results from Eq.~\eqref{eq:LL_exp} we replace $|x-y|$ by the chord distance $L \sin(\pi |x-y|/L)/\pi$.
 The agreement between the numerical and the asymptotic results is excellent at short and long distances for all values of the dimensionless coupling parameter $\gamma$ (see Sec.~\ref{sec:LLreview}) shown.
-The asymptotic results deviated from the numerical ones within a narrow window about $|x-y|\sim 1/n$.
+In the strongly interacting regime, the asymptotic results deviate from the numerical ones within a narrow window about $|x-y|\sim 1/n$.
 In the limit of infinite repulsion (hard-core bosons), this observation dates back to the seminal work of Vaidya and Tracy~\cite{vaidya1979one}.
+The deviations of the short-distance expansion for arbitrary interaction strengths were recently discussed in Ref.~\cite{DeRosi2024}.
 In Figs.~\ref{fig:g1_momdist_reg}(e)--\ref{fig:g1_momdist_reg}(h) we compare $f(p)$ obtained using the Fourier transform of the asymptotic results for $g_1(x,y)$ (closest to the numerical ones) to the numerical results for $f(p)$~\cite{caux2007one}.
 The agreement is excellent at low momentum ($p\lesssim k_F$).
 The disagreement becomes visible, see the insets, for $p\gtrsim k_F$ before $f(p)$ vanishes at very high momentum.

 The previous observations for the homogeneous ground state motivate the analysis in this paper.
-We use asymptotic results for the long- and short-distance behavior of the OBDM at finite temperature and in the presence of confining potentials to compute momentum distributions that are of direct relevance to current experiments with ultracold 1D gases (as we show in Sec.~\ref{sec:nummethod}).
-Our results are compared to those obtained for exactly solvable cases, such as trapped hard-core bosons at finite temperature and weakly interacting bosons in the quasi-condensate regime.
+We use asymptotic results for the long- and short-distance behavior of the OBDM at finite temperature (see also Refs.~\cite{DeRosi2024, DeRosi2023}) and in the presence of confining potentials to compute momentum distributions that are of direct relevance to current experiments with ultracold 1D gases (as we show in Sec.~\ref{sec:nummethod}).
+Our results are compared to those obtained for exactly solvable cases, such as trapped hard-core bosons at finite temperature and weakly interacting bosons in the quasicondensate regime.
 For intermediate interactions strengths, which are not exactly solvable, we benchmark our results against those of quantum Monte Carlo simulations.